MileHacker Logo

 • Cleanliness: Pack out all trash, food scraps, and anything else.
 Leave the campsite cleaner than found.

-• Gear Return: If renting, give yourself plenty of time to clean and come back gear.
+• Gear Return: If renting, allow ample time to clean and come back gear.
 Outfitters often specify return times.

-• Time Behind the wheel: Account for drive back to gateway town, next to airport or next destination.
+• Time At the rear of the wheel: Account for drive back to gateway town, then to airport or next destination.
 Traffic can be a factor.

 Airport Departure

 Upon returning to MSP or DLH, you will find standard airport facilities.
-This deals with various dining options, shops for last-last-minute souvenirs, restrooms, and areas to relax before your flight.
+This covers various dining options, shops for last-quick gifts, restrooms, and areas to relax before your flight.

 Check-in Details